Image Comparison Views

 The difference view is a special One Up view that highlights which pixels have changed between A and B.

-You start by choosing either image A or B as the base image, using the A/B selector in the bottom toolbar or the respective menu command.
+You choose either image A or B as the base image, using the A/B selector in the bottom toolbar or the respective menu command.

 A mask is drawn over the image you are currently viewing, indicating the difference between the images.
 Adjust the opacity of the difference mask using the opacity slider in the toolbar (or menu commands).